Andrew Goldklank Fulmer

-My research addresses the influence of social traits (including sex, age, genetic history/relatedness to partners, tenure in a given group, breeding condition, body condition, life history etc) on the role played by given members of a group in maintaining the social system.
+My research addresses the influence of social traits (including sex, age, genetic history/relatedness to partners, tenure in a given group, breeding condition, body condition, experiential factors, etc) on the role played by given members of a group in maintaining the social system.

 How do animals make and maintain relationships?